S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/driver-domain/driver-strategy-agreements-domain.png)

-_A **strategy** is a high level approach how people will create value to successfully account for a domain._
+_A **strategy** is a high level approach for how people will create value to successfully account for a domain._

--   an organization, group or role keeper develop their own strategy
+It usually more effective if group or role keeper leads in developing their own strategy.

--   a strategy often includes a description of the intended outcome
+A strategy often includes a description of the intended outcome.

--   as the delegator shares accountability for the domain, it's valuable they review the strategy, identify potential impediments and suggest improvements
+As the delegator shares accountability for domains they delegate, it's valuable they review a delegatee's strategy, to check for potential impediments and suggest ways it could be improved.

--   strategy is a shared agreement between delegator(s) and delegatee(s) that is regularly reviewed and updated as necessary (*pivot or persevere*)
+Strategy is a shared agreement between delegator(s) and delegatee(s) that is regularly reviewed and updated as necessary (*pivot or persevere*)

 ---

-## Strategy (…)
+## Develop Strategy (…)

-### Strategies are implemented and refined through experimentation and learning.
+### Strategies are validated and refined through experimentation and learning.

 ![right,fit](img/evolution/domain-driver-strategy-exeriments.png)